winthemers/windows-theme-installer/README.md

 <br>

-### Progress: WIP
+### Progress: ⚠️ Abandoned
-Currently only an automated UltraUX installer is implemented.
+This project is currently abandoned and for now, we have no plans of working on it again.

 ### Plans:
  - All-in-one graphical interface